Tyddyn Bridge Halt railway station: Services

 In 1935 the Ministry of Transport stated that the halt was used by 50 passengers per week.

 After the Second World War at the latest most trains were composed of two carriages, with one regular turn comprising just one brake third coach.
 At least one train along the line regularly ran as a mixed train, with a second between Bala and Arenig.
 By that time such trains had become rare on Britain's railways.
 Workmen's trains had been a feature of the line from the outset; they were the Festiniog and Blaenau Railway's biggest source of revenue.
 Such a service between Trawsfynydd and Blaenau Ffestiniog survived to the line's closure to passengers in 1960.
 Up to 1930 at the earliest such services used dedicated, lower standard, coaches which used a specific siding at Blaenau where the men boarded from and alighted to the ballast.

 Closure

 The halt closed in January 1960 but freight trains between Bala and Blaenau continued to pass the site for a further year, the last train of all passing on 27 January 1961.
 The track though the halt was lifted in the 1960s.

 In 1964 the line reopened from Blaenau southwards to a siding near the site of Trawsfynydd Lake Halt where a large ("Goliath") gantry was erected to load and unload traffic for the then new Trawsfynydd nuclear power station.
 The main goods transported were nuclear fuel rods carried in nuclear flasks.
 The new facility was over fourteen route miles north of Tyddyn Bridge Halt, so the reopening brought no reprieve.

 Controversy

-The site of the halt was subsequently buried under the Llyn Celyn dam wall, the construction of which led to the closure of the line in 1961.

 Building the reservoir was very controversial at the time and remains as a symbol in some minds to this day.